 Action Resizes pen data

+Module Recognizer

 Called By Application

-Syntax BOOL ResizePenData(hpendata, lprect)
+Syntax BOOL ResizePenDat a(hpendata, lprect)

 Parameter Туре Description

 hpendata HPENDATA Handle to pen data memory block

 lprect LPRECT Bounding rectangle

-Comments This function is used to change the physical size of the object without changing the meaning of the measurements.
-Use the MetricScalePenData function to convert the data to one of the supported metric modes of measurement.
+Comments meaning of the measur ze of the object without changing the ScalePenData function to convert the data urement.

-ResizePenData physically resizes the data in hpendata to the bounding rectangle dimensions given by the lprect parameter.
-Data from hpendata is mapped to the new rectangle.
-If lprect is NULL, this function just recalculates the bounding rectangle (the rectBound element in the PENDATAHEADER structure).
+dimensions given by the rectangle.
+If lprect is N ne lprect parameter.
+Dat hpendata to the bounding rectangle ta from hpendata is mapped to the new t recalculates the bounding rectangle (the ER structure).

-For example, assume that the current object is a square and is at location (1500, 1600) with PDTS\HIMETRIC scaling, and you need to double the size.
-To accomplish this, set lprect to (500, 600, 2500, 2600).
+aling, and you need to d a square and is at location (1500, 1600) with ouble the size.
+To accomplish this, set lprect

-Return Value ResizePenData returns TRUE if successful.
+Return Value ResizePenData returns s TRUE if successful.

-See Also OffsetPenData, MetricScalePenData
+See Also OffsetPenData, Metri cScalePenData